darkn3rd/oop-tut/js/js/README.md

 ## Status

 These lessons will test JavaScript based on the ECMA-262 (ECMAScript) version 3.
 There may some lessons that show alternatives in ECMA-262 version 5, such as a new getter and setter mechanism.

+JavaScript is a prototype-based OOP language (see below), and these lessons are oriented toward class-based OOP language.
+Thus the nature of these lessons will be toward simulating similar functionality of a class-based OOP in JavaScript.

 These scripts will be tested with Mozilla Spidermonkey and Mozilla Rhino.